 In the above-shown photo, can you tell which book this woman is reading?

 The answer is no and that is exactly how it should be.
 You want to steer clear of free photos with identifiable intellectual property such as books and posters on the wall.

 With copyright out of the way, you’re ready to move on to the fifth and last question:

 5. Are there items in the photo protected by trademark law?

 A trademark is a unique and distinctive mark used to distinguish the products of one party from those of others.
 Companies take their trademarks very seriously – you should under no circumstances use a free photo that contains trademarked material within it.

 Among other things, you can be accused of trying to making it seem like they’re endorsing your product or service.

 See to it that branding is removed from any items present in the photo.

-Here are a few examples of free photos that could get you into serious trouble if you were to use them commercially (if there are no releases on file):
+Here are a few examples of free photos that could potentially get you into serious trouble if you were to use them commercially (if there are no releases on file):